tangiblewaves/grains/midi/docs/ModularMIDIConventionsForDevelopers.md

 Modular MIDI only adds conventions to standard MIDI.
 It does not break or significantly deviate from any MIDI standards, and everything below can be implemented as standard non-Sysex MIDI messages.
 Here are the major differences:

 - **Hardware.**  Modular MIDI runs over a new transport: the cabling between modules in a modular synthesizer.
-In AE Modular, it presently runs at 31250 bps over basic TTL serial.
+In AE Modular, it presently runs over basic TTL serial at 31250 bps or optionally 125000 bps.
 Unlike traditional MIDI, it does not require optoisolation as all the devices share common ground and power.
-Hardware MIDI THRU can be achieved through a simple op-amp.
+Hardware MIDI THRU can be achieved through a simple digital buffer.

 - **CC Parameters.**  Modular MIDI divides the CC space into regions assigned to **IDs**.
 Each module listening in on a given channel is given a unique ID, and controls the CC space for that ID.
 This is a conflict avoidance mechanism.
 It is not a hard-and-fast rule: if a module has complete control over a channel, it can do as it pleases.
 Modular MIDI also supports many, but not all, of the common MIDI CC parameters.